 Non-Matriculation

-A student is considered non-matriculating if they register for courses but have not been accepted into a degree or certificate program.
-Non-degree seeking/non-matriculating students can enroll in up to 9 credits.
-Students wishing to obtain more than 9 credits must meet with an enrollment specialist for approval.
-Enrollment as a non-degree seeking/non-matriculating student does not imply admission to the college.
+A non-matriculating (non-degree seeking) student is a student who is taking courses at Johnson College without being formally admitted into a degree or certificate program.
+Non-matriculating students are limited to a maximum of 9 credits total.
+Students wishing to obtain more than 9 credits must receive approval from the program director.
+Enrollment as a non-matriculating student does not imply admission to the college.

 For further information regarding registration for non-matriculating students, please contact the Enrollment Office at enroll@johnson.edu.